prayog22/loan-prediction-new-project/README.md

 we create  Flask application (application.py) that serves the home.html file and processes the form submission:

-Create a directory for your project and place the home.html file and application.py file in it.
+Create a templates directory for your project and place the index.html and home.html file in it. also create the application.py file in project folder with code init.
 Install Flask if you haven't already: pip install Flask.

+run command - python application.py